 |Dates||April, May, September, October, November|

-It’s a mountain bike tour that will take you from the subtropical jungle to the argentinean altiplano, from the Salt flats “Salinas grandes” to several mountain passes located at more than 4.000 meters above sea level.
+It’s a mountain bike tour that will take you from the subtropical jungle to the argentinian altiplano, from the salt flats “Salinas grandes” to several mountain passes located at more than 4.000 meters above sea level.

 Day 2: Salta - Purmamarca

 26 to 35 miles – 1400ft elevation gain

 Day 5: Hike from Iruya to San Isidro

 9 miles of single tracks